microsoft/Codex-CLI/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;See [About powershell_setup.ps1](#about-powershell_setupps1) section to learn script parameters.

-4. Open a new powershell session, type in `#` followed by your natural language command and hit Ctrl+X!
+4. Open a new powershell session, type in `#` followed by your natural language command and hit Ctrl + G!

 #### Clean up
 Once you are done, go to `C:\your\custom\path\` (the folder contains NL-CLI code), then run the following command to clean up.